Cognitive Science

 Students study topics in a very wide variety of professional disciplines.
 The breadth of topics covered is challenging, but encourages students to think beyond the narrow confines of a single speciality.
 The research project is structured to allow greater depth in the pursuit of a single topic, and results in professionally meaningful deliverables.
 Lecturers are highly qualified, research active cognitive scientists with a range of specialities.

-Unique taught offering providing advanced material in psychology, philosophy of mind, computational modeling, neuropsychology, and more
+- Unique taught offering providing advanced material in psychology, philosophy of mind, computational modelling, neuropsychology, and more

 Subjects taught